Gamified Habit Formation: How Game Loops Build 88-Day Habits

 Tools for Tracking Your Gamified Habits

-You don’t need a fancy app to run this system, but the right tool can reduce tracking friction.
-A simple spreadsheet is the recommended starting point: it gives you full control and costs nothing.
+You do not need a fancy app to run this system, but the right tool can shave off tracking friction.
+A simple spreadsheet is the recommended starting point: full control, zero cost, and nothing to learn.
+Reach for a dedicated app only once you know the system is sticking and you want it to nag you less.

-If you’re the type who wants to understand how habits work on a neurological level before building systems around them, the habit formation techniques guide breaks down the core methods.
+If you are the type who wants to understand how habits work on a neurological level before building systems around them, the habit formation techniques guide breaks down the core methods.
+And if you are weighing two of the most popular frameworks for the underlying behavior change, our comparison of Atomic Habits vs Tiny Habits lays out which approach fits which kind of person.

 XP Habit Ladder Calculator